 Why is displaying authenticity on social media so important?

-The importance of channelling authenticity through your brands’ social media presence is important for increasing sales and showing ROI.
+Channelling authenticity through your brands’ social media presence is important for increasing sales and showing ROI.

 The better the connection that brands can foster with prospective clients on social media, the more likely they are to engage with their content and purchase their product.
 In fact, 91% of consumers say that they are willing to reward a brand for its authenticity with a purchase, investment or endorsement.